'We can do finals': Frankfurt win chance to rescue season – DW – 05/04/2023

 He will look back fondly on Wednesday night then after his team eventually emerged victorious from an old school cup battle.

-Backed by a deafening home crowd, Stuttgart deservedly took a first-half lead though Tiago Tomas, afforded acres of space in the box by a Frankfurt defense which looked slow, lacklustre and fearful.
+Backed by a deafening home crowd, Stuttgart deservedly took a first-half lead through Tiago Tomas, afforded acres of space in the box by a Frankfurt defense which looked slow, lackluster and fearful.

-But within ten minutes of half-time, Evan Ndicka had fired Frankfurt level from Kolo Muani's knock-down, and Kamada had demonstrated the qualities which have seen him attract the attention first of Borussia Dortmund and then of Benfica, where he now appears likely to end up.
+But within 10 minutes of halftime, Evan Ndicka had fired Frankfurt level from Kolo Muani's knock-down, and Kamada had demonstrated the qualities which have seen him attract the attention first of Borussia Dortmund and then of Benfica, where he now appears likely to end up.

 The Japanese midfielder first came through a strong challenge to maintain possession on the left wing before cutting inside to shoot low past Fabian Bredlow, who admitted he should have done better.